"It's terrible how you are so dismissive of the Flow Hive. It is a great option for beekeepers".

 Perhaps the most central question a beekeeper has to make about his/her approach to beekeeping is whether to use foundation.
 The typical Langstroth hive features frames with foundation, although it's perfectly feasible to use foundationless frames in the Langstroth.

 Why does that cause consternation to many?
 Two principle reasons - cell size and foundation material.

 Flow Hive uses man-made, plastic foundation.
-While this is a concern to many, there are also many Langstroth beekeepers who use plastic-only foundation (though many do purchase plastic frames covered with beeswax, which is not an option with Flow Hive).
+While this is a concern to many, there are also many Langstroth beekeepers who use plastic-only foundation (though many purchase plastic frames covered with beeswax, which is not an option with Flow Hive).
 If one happens to accept that plastic-only foundation is acceptable, then Flow Hive is no worse.

 One of the concerns often voiced about Flow Hive that not all corners of the hive are accessible during an inspection.
 The Flow Frames are a "closed system".
 Although there are other reasons to want to look at all frames in a hive, the inability to observe what is happening on the cells of a Flow Frame is a concern.

-One of the joys of beekeeping is found in developing a bond with your bees.
-This differs between beekeepers but it's fair to say Flow Hive abstracts away at least a part of that intense interaction.
+One of the joys of beekeeping is in developing a bond with your bees.
+This differs between beekeepers but it's fair to say Flow Hive abstracts at least a part of that intense interaction.